Mahalabia is a super quick, super easy, delicious Middle Eastern milk pudding, slightly sweetened and flavoured with rose or orange water.

 - Crushed pistachios and almonds are used as a light topping, as you can see from the pictures and provide a wonderful contrast in texture and temperature.
 Don’t fancy nuts?
 Leave them out.

-- Crushed hibiscus petals are tart and while not traditional, make a great flavour contrast.
+- Crushed hibiscus petals are tart and while not traditional, make a great flavour contrast in this Arabic milk pudding.

 - Remember I mentioned right at the start that we flavour it with either orange flower water or rose water?
 I always lean towards rose and if you have access to rose syrup, that makes a wonderful topping too, slightly diluted and drizzled over.

 - If you can’t get rose syrup, think fresh berries, butterscotch, caramel (salted caramel would be good).
-Not traditional but always good!
+Not traditional but always good with this Middle eastern dessert.

 - Chocolate is always good too!
-Whether you grate some chocolate onto the mahalebi, or spoon some chocolate ganache or chocolate sauce over it.
+Whether you grate some chocolate onto the mahalabia, or spoon some chocolate ganache or chocolate sauce over it.

 - And, how about some balsamic strawberries for a funky fusion garnish?
 The sharp, tangy and sweet balsamic strawberries go extremely well with the creamy muhallabia.